Pierre-Marie Delfieux: Other Foundations

 In 1979, the Brother Pierre-Marie attempted to found a daughter-house in Marseille at the request of Cardinal Roger Etchegaray, but it did not survive long.
 The Magdala retreat house was founded at Ferté-Imbault (Sologne) in 1985.
 But It was not until the turn of the millennium that the number of fraternities exploded into life, with foundations in Vézelay (1993), Strasbourg (1995), Tarbes (1995), Florence (1998), Mont-Saint-Michel (2001), Brussels (2001), Pistoia (2001), Montreal (2004), Rome (2006), Cologne (2009), Warsaw (2010), Mont Saint-Hilaire (2016), and Gamogna (YEAR?).
 The foundations are always made at the request of a diocesan bishop.
 By 2019, these communities were composed of nearly 180 monks and nuns from about twenty-five different countries.

 Other activities

 Brother Pierre-Marie also edited the journal "Sources Vives" and installed a number new stained glass windows in the church of St Gervais over a period of twenty years.

 Death

-He was taken ill at the end of 2011and died on 21 February 2013 at Magdala.
+He was taken ill at the end of 2011 and died on 21 February 2013 at Magdala in La Ferté-Imbault.

 Accusations

-In a book published in November 2019, Anne Mardon, a former sister of the monastic Fraternities of Jerusalem, describes the psychological and spiritual trauma she allegedly suffered from Pierre-Marie Delfieux, leading the leaders of the Fraternity to set up a national listening cell to find out if there were other victims.
+In a book published in November 2019, Anne Mardon, a former sister of the monastic Fraternities of Jerusalem, alleged she suffered psychological and spiritual trauma from Pierre-Marie Delfieux, leading the leaders of the Fraternity to set up a national listening cell to find out if there were other victims.
 In October 2020, Anne Mardon testified before the independent commission on sexual abuse in the Church.